Topics

 FEGA Sweden

 FEGA Sweden is a repository for storing and sharing personally identifiable genetic and phenotypic data in Sweden in a way that meets the requirements of the General Data Protection Regulation (GDPR).
 It is part of the Federated European Genome-phenome Archive (FEGA), which is a network consisting of several national nodes and the European Genome-phenome Archive (EGA).
-FEGA Sweden is currently transitioning into operational mode and researchers may express their interest in depositing data to the repository by filling in a web form.
+Researchers can create a submission request by filling in a form on the website.
 If you would like more information or have any questions regarding FEGA Sweden, please feel free to contact the FEGA Sweden Helpdesk at ega-se@nbis.se

 Analytic Imaging Diagnostics Arena (AIDA) Data Hub